Overview | Edeiology | Setting | Organizations | History | NPCs

 universal healthcare and minimum living needs provided.
 People still need to find some kind of occupation and provide something to society, whether material, emotional, creative, etc.

 It is fairly obvious when someone has the potential to become an Edeia, because they have powers as well as minor changes in their appearance, usually their eyes.
 The color of any part of their eyes could change, the pupil shape could change, there could be some other pattern, etc. At the same time, this can be hidden by covering the eyes or explaining it off as a different phenomenon.
+During the Age of Secrecy, minor changes were accepted as rare phenomena that were simply quirks of biology, though science couldn't quite explain them.

 In united society, in the Age of Reunion, once it is clear someone has the potential to become an Edeia, they are provided information on Edeiology and Edeia norms - of course, many do not consciously remember all of this information after Actualization.
 If the potential Edeia hides their abilities then they might not acquire this knowledge.